-When a source has between three and six authors, a new rule comes into play.
-The first time you cite that source, you must list all of the authors.
-In subsequent citations, you may simply name the first author, followed by "et al." (which means "and others" in Latin).
-So, if you were citing the book, Exploring Human Communication, a book that was written by three people and published in 2000, your first in-text citation might look like this:
+Three or More Authors.
+When a source has three or more authors, you will simply name the first author followed by "et al." (which means "and others" in Latin).
+So, if you were citing the book Exploring Human Communication, which was written by three people and published in 2000, your first in-text citation might look like this:

-There are many different definitions of communication because of the complex nature of the communication process (DeWine, Gibson, & Smith, 2000).
+There are many different definitions of communication because of the complex nature of the communication process (DeWine et al., 2000).